 “Bullying harms your profession and your patients.
 Let’s remove it.”

 The link between bullying and undermining behaviour and patient safety is now clear.
 Evidence of the negative impact of such behaviour on the effectiveness of a team is getting stronger year-on-year.
 The extent of bullying and undermining throughout healthcare is well documented, and surgery is often reported as being a specialty where it is particularly prevalent.
 In the College’s own membership survey, nearly 40% of respondents reported they had been victims of such behaviour, with the same amount reporting that they had witnessed it.

-It has been estimated that this issue costs the NHS £13.75billion annually, and healthcare professionals have attributed disruptive behaviour in the perioperative area alone to 67% of adverse events, 71% of medical errors, and 27% of perioperative deaths.
+It has been estimated that this issue costs organisations in the UK £13.75billion annually, and healthcare professionals have attributed disruptive behaviour in the perioperative area alone to 67% of adverse events, 71% of medical errors, and 27% of perioperative deaths.

 Bullying harms your profession and your patients.
 Let’s remove it.

 The College has a zero tolerance approach to bullying, undermining and harassment and categorically condemns this is in all circumstances.
 But we want to do more.
 We want to change the culture of surgery, dentistry and healthcare to make this kind of behaviour so unacceptable that it can no longer go on.
 We want to offer support to those who have been bullied and to get people to reflect on their own behaviour and take ownership of the fact that this is everyone’s problem.

 - Developed an online hub full of factual and legal information, links to literature, case studies, e-learning tools, support for people who are being bullied and strategies to reflect on your own behaviour to make sure that you are not part of the problem.

 - Developed resources such as posters and presentations that individuals and teams can use in their own places of work to spread the word and change the culture.